sjg20/u-boot-concept/doc/develop/bootflow.rst

 Using devicetree
 ----------------

-If a bootdevice is complicated or needs configuration information, it can be added to the devicetree as a child of the media device.
-For example, imagine a bootdevice which reads a bootflow from SPI flash.
+If a bootdev is complicated or needs configuration information, it can be added to the devicetree as a child of the media device.
+For example, imagine a bootdev which reads a bootflow from SPI flash.
 The devicetree fragment might look like this::

     spi@0 {